-Soft, rich, chewy chocolate sugar cut out cookies that hold their shape, topped with sweet royal icing!
+Soft, rich, chewy chocolate sugar cookie recipe that holds its shape, topped with sweet royal icing!
+They can be stacked after the icing has dried – perfect for a holiday cookie exchange.
 Next time try my no chill sugar cookie cutouts.

 I have nothing against plain sugar cookie cut-outs, but you know me – just gotta make things difficult.